mkv25-games/LD30/design/tasklist.md

 Bugs
 ----
-+ In a 6 player game, after eliminating Player 6, Player Green, and Player Purple, the turn flow was locked on Player 5 (yellow/orange)
 + Destroyed a strength 2 base with a strength 2 unit, and it didn't remove the portal

 Improvements based on Player feedback